Ecstasy Addiction and Rehabilitation

 - Jaw clenching

-Ecstasy overdose and addiction are extremely dangerous and can result in death.
+Ecstasy side effects, overdose, and addiction are extremely dangerous and can result in death.
+Help is available 24/7 call this number for a free personal consultation 866-480-4328.
 Because an individual who takes ecstasy increases his body temperature to dangerous levels, many fatalities result from overheating.
 During ecstasy overdose, the following symptoms occur: